Shaq's Fun House: 2020 - Shaq’s Fun House vs. Gronk Beach (Virtual, Orlando)

 In June 2020, Medium Rare also held a livestreamed event combining their Shaq's Fun House and Gronk Beach events called "Shaq’s Fun House vs. Gronk Beach" to raise money for charity.
 The event was hosted by O’Neal and professional football player Rob Gronkowski and it raised funds for the Boys and Girls Club and the NAACP.
 The event won a Webby Awards in the category of Sports, General Virtual & Remote.

 2021 - The Shaq Bowl (Virtual, Tampa)

 Shaq's Fun House was not held in 2021, due to complications from the COVID-19 pandemic.
 Instead a livestream event called Shaq Bowl was held, featuring two celebrity teams competing in a variety of challenges with the winner earning the first-ever SHAQ Bowl Trophy.

 2022 - Shaq's Fun House (Los Angeles)

 The 2022 iteration of Shaq's Fun House was held at the Shrine Auditorium in Los Angeles.
 It featured performances from artists such as Lil’ Wayne, Zedd, and Diplo, along with a DJ set from O’Neal.

+2023 - Shaq's Fun House (Phoenix)

+The 2023 iteration of Shaq's Fun House was held in Phoenix.
+It featured performances from artists such as Snoop Dogg, Diplo, and Myles O'Neal, along with a DJ set from SHAQ.

+2024 - Shaq's Fun House (Las Vegas)

+The 2024 iteration of Shaq's Fun House was held at the Wynn in Las Vegas.
+It featured performances from artists such as Lil’ Wayne, and Diplo, along with a DJ set from O’Neal.